ganeshutah/Jove/README.md

  Just go to this directory and type 'jupyter notebook' and execute the cells in tutorial notebooks you see here.

+## Learn Jove's markdown syntax for creating well-documented machines

+While drawing is a good way to create small machines, larger machines are like assembly code: you must create them with good documentation and well-chosen state names.
+For this, we provide a convenient markdown syntax.
+* Learn this syntax by running notebooks/driver/Drive_md2mc.ipynb
+* Learn the construction of a mini-compiler including lexer and parser for parsing the markdown syntax and turning them into Jove's internal representation (structs) by a parser present in notebooks/src/Def_md2mc.ipynb.
+This is what is driven by notebooks/driver/Drive_md2mc.ipynb.

 ## Other Directory Contents

 You may descend into any of these directories and execute the